srl-labs/nornir-srl/README.md

 It will spin up a 6-node SRLinux fabric and run all the available `fcli` reports sequentially.

-Remove the lab with `clab destroy -t nornir-srl`
+Remove the lab with `clab destroy -t demo.clab.yaml`